ArcBlock/forge-js/packages/forge-cli/README.md

 Usage: forge [options] [command]

 Options:
-  -V, --version             output the version number -v, --verbose             Output runtime logs when execute the command, used for debug -r, --release-dir         Forge release directory path (unzipped), use your own copy forge release -t, --release-tarball     Forge release tarball (unzipped), we take care of the rest -c, --config-path         Forge config used when starting forge node and initializing gRPC clients -g, --socket-grpc         Socket gRPC endpoint to connect, with this you can use forge-cli with a remote node -s, --setup-script        Path to a javascript file that loads application specific protobuf files into forge-sdk
+  -v, --verbose             Output runtime logs when execute the command, used for debug -r, --release-dir         Forge release directory path (unzipped), use your own copy forge release -c, --config-path         Forge config used when starting forge node and initializing gRPC clients -g, --socket-grpc         Socket gRPC endpoint to connect, with this you can use forge-cli with a remote node -s, --setup-script        Path to a javascript file that loads application specific protobuf files into forge-sdk